Roni Sengupta · SPIN Lab & UNC Chapel Hill

 We explore generative model-based approaches to high-quality facial attribute editing, including aging/de-aging, relighting, harmonization, and identity-preserving modifications for visual effects and creative applications.
 Our focus is on developing personalized, training-free methods that resolve the long-standing trade-off between inversion accuracy and editability in generative image editing frameworks.

-We are grateful for the generous support from our partners and sponsors.
-Their contributions are vital to the success of our research.
+We are grateful for the generous support from our sponsors.

 Publications